Politics of Haiti

 The politics of Haiti takes place in the framework of a unitary semi-presidential republic, where the president is the head of state and the prime minister is the head of government.
 The politics of Haiti are considered historically unstable due to various coups d'état, regime changes, military juntas and internal conflicts.
 After Jean-Bertrand Aristide was deposed, Haitian politics became relatively stable.
+In 2023, the V-Dem Democracy indices determined Haiti to be the fourth least electorally democratic country in Latin America.

-Political corruption is a common problem in Haiti.
-The country has consistently ranked as one of the most corrupt nations according to the Corruption Perceptions Index, a measure of perceived political corruption.
+Political corruption is widespread in Haiti and it has consistently ranked as one of the most corrupt nations according to the Corruption Perceptions Index, a measure of perceived political corruption.
 In 2006, Haiti was ranked as the most corrupt nation out of the 163 that were surveyed for the index.
 In 2020, Haiti was #170 out of 180.
 The International Red Cross reported that Haiti was 155th out of 159 countries in a similar survey of corrupt countries.
 In 2013, Haiti ranked #8 in the Fragile States Index.